pyrddlgym-project/pyRDDLGym/docs/jax.rst

 hyper-parameter that controls the sharpness of the approximation.

 .. warning::
-   If the sigmoid wrapping is used, then the weights ``w`` must be specified in ``policy_hyperparams`` for each boolean action fluent when interfacing with the planner.
+   If the sigmoid wrapping is used, then the weights ``w`` should be specified in ``policy_hyperparams`` for each boolean action fluent when interfacing with the planner.

 At test time, the action is aliased by evaluating the expression :math:`a > 0.5`, or equivalently :math:`\theta > 0`.
-The use of sigmoid for boolean actions can be disabled by setting ``wrap_sigmoid = False``, but this is not recommended.
+The sigmoid wrapper can be disabled by setting ``wrap_sigmoid = False``, but this is not recommended.

 Constraints on Action Fluents
 -------------------

-Currently, the JAX planner supports two different kind of actions constraints: box constraints and concurrency constraints.
+Currently, the JAX planner supports two different kind of actions constraints.

-Box constraints are useful for bounding each action fluent independently into some range.
+Box constraints are useful for bounding each action fluent independently within some range.
 Box constraints typically do not need to be specified manually, since they are automatically parsed from the ``action_preconditions`` as defined in the RDDL domain description file.